Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 Don’t forget; Benzalkonium Chloride is also known as alkyldimethylbenzylammonium chloride.

 The only other product that is remotely comparable to BAC 50 is AlgoClear Pro which contains Didecyldimethylammonium chloride at 40% concentration.
-This is the professional product and should not be confused with AlgoClear for general use, which contains the same ingredient at a measly 10% concentration.
+This is the professional version of their product and should not be confused with AlgoClear for general use, which contains the same ingredient at a measly 10% concentration.

 I prefer BAC 50 as it’s cheaper per litre.
-Also, AlgoClear Pro is only sold to tradespeople and businesses.
+Also, AlgoClear Pro is only sold to tradespeople and businesses, if you’re a consumer, you’ll get the 10% version.

 Is BAC 50 Really The Best Moss Killer?